aligharari96/Vector_internship/README.md

 # Vector_internship
-This repo contains the code for my internship at vector institute.
-We tried to use structured normalizing flows for variational inference for music generation task. use main file for experiments on music dataset.
+This repository encompasses the code developed during my internship at the Vector Institute.
+Our focus was on implementing structured normalizing flows for variational inference in the context of music generation tasks.
+Please refer to the main file for running experiments specifically on music datasets.